-2022 Mountain State Apple Harvest Festival Quilt Raffle
+2023 Mountain State Apple Harvest Festival Quilt

-The Mountain State Apple Harvest is honored to work with this year’s quilt sponsor, Brown Funeral Home.
+The Mountain State Apple Harvest is honored to work once again with this year’s quilt sponsor, Brown Funeral Home.
 Brown Funeral Home has been in business in our community since 1880.
 Three generations of the Brown Family have compassionately served and supported our community.
 Robert C. Fields is the current owner licensee-in-charge/President of Brown Funeral Home.
 Brown now has 3 locations (Martinsburg, Inwood, Ranson/Charles Town) and is in the process of developing a fourth location in Spring Mills.
 Brown has the only crematory in the Eastern Panhandle, and also a pet crematory.
 Brown is truly a family business with three of Mr. Fields’ sons, Brandon, Robert M., and Jordan, involved with the funeral home.

-Queen Pomona will have the honor of selecting the winning ticket on October 16, 2022 at 3:30 pm.
+Queen Pomona will have the honor of selecting the winning ticket on October 22, 2023 at 4 pm.

 If you would like the chance to win the 2023 MSAHF Quilt, you can purchase raffle tickets before the festival begins online at MSAHF.com, or in person at Bowles Rice, LLP, Brown Funeral Home, Jordan & Hess or any Mountain State Apple Harvest Festival Court member or member of the Mountain State Apple Harvest Festival Board of Directors.
 During the festival, the tickets are available at the Pop-Up Shops at the Berkeley County Youth Fairgrounds.

 Purchase tickets at this link.
 Online minimum is 20 tickets per order.
 If you wish to purchase a lower quantity they can be purchase for a $1 each from any board member or at Brown's Funeral Home.
 Buy Here